qmk/qmk_firmware/doc/keymap.md

     void keymap_call_function(keyrecord_t *event, uint8_t id, uint8_t opt)

 This C function is called every time key is operated, argument `id` selects action to be performed and `opt` can be used for option.
-Functon `id` can be 0-255 and `opt` can be 0-15.
+Function `id` can be 0-255 and `opt` can be 0-15.

  `keyrecord_t` is comprised of key event and tap count. `keyevent_t` indicates which and when key is pressed or released.
 From `tap_count` you can know tap state, 0 means no tap.
 These information will be used in user function to decide how action of key is performed.